Homepage > Journal > How to present products on product pages?

 • Whether they will be informed about the course of order processing.

-The Product Page should give detailed, specific, understandable, real, and convincing answers when answering the above questions (and several others stemming from the nature of the industry, store, and products).
+The product page should provide detailed, specific, understandable, real, and convincing answers to the above questions (and several others arising from the nature of the industry, store, and products).

-How to present products on Product Pages?
+Product presentation: How to present products on product pages?
 Summary

-1. The Product Page is one of the most crucial elements in an online store.
+1. Product pages are one of the most crucial elements in online stores, allowing you to create effective product/sales presentations.

-2. It's responsible for conversion rate and sales.
+2. A product page is responsible for conversion rate and sales.

-4. Informational, image, psychological, and functional aspects of Product Pages should be taken into account when designing them.
+4. Product pages' informational, image, psychological, and functional aspects should be considered when designing them.

-5. The presentation of the product should include issues such as aesthetics, usability, and the functionality of emotions and feelings.
+5. The presentation of the product should include elements such as aesthetics, usability, and the functionality of emotions and feelings.

 6. The product should be presented in a visually attractive context that facilitates purchasing.

-13. In particular, you should tailor it to the customers' needs of a specific industry, product category, or even store.
+13. You should tailor it to the customers' needs of a specific industry, product category, or store.

-14. Elementary functionalities of the Product Page include, among others, adequate labels and product names, product descriptions, and illustrative photos.
+14. The product Page's elementary functionalities include adequate labels and product names, product descriptions, and illustrative photos.

 15. The lack of the possibility to touch, use, and thoroughly inspect the product makes its photos and description vital.